BVISAIL

 • HLSCC Marine Centre – East End

 If you’re looking for a little extra zen during your visit, yoga classes on Yoga Yacht Charters are great options.
 Those looking for an adventure can embark on zip-line tours or choose from the many hiking trails in the area.
-A learn-to-sail charter is another option for guests who want to know more about the basics of sailing.
-Lastly, wellness charters provide a unique way to combine sightseeing with yoga, meditation, and other activities that promote mental and physical well-being.

 No matter how you spend your time in BVI, there’s sure to be something that appeals to every type of traveler.